-These modified proposed draft guidelines are anticipated to be considered by the California Energy Commission (CEC or Energy Commission) after considering public comments.
+These revised proposed guidelines are anticipated to be considered by the California Energy Commission (CEC) after considering public comments.
 The requirements in these guidelines are based on applicable law, including Public Resources Code Section 25792 and Section 18 of Assembly Bill 205 (Ting, Chapter 61, Statutes of 2022), as well as staff analysis and public input.
 As a staff proposal, the proposed draft guidelines do not represent the views of the CEC or of the State of California.
-This draft document has not been approved or disapproved by the CEC, nor has the CEC passed upon the accuracy or adequacy of the information in this document.
+This draft document has not been approved or disapproved by the CEC, nor has the Energy Commission passed upon the accuracy or adequacy of the information in this document.